Pearls Before Swine by Stephan Pastis for September 22, 2023

 57. Missing large

-OldLib52 Premium Member about 1 year ago
+OldLib52 Premium Member over 1 year ago

 Look, there is obvious racism, classism & even sexism in the legal system which is why felons in many, if not most, states are not allowed to vote.
 To be fair everyone, as long as they meet age and residence requirements should be allowed to vote AND run for office.